 Here in this post, I am mainly talking about the dessert prepared with Rice and Milk but not other forms of Kheer.
 In fact, I am mainly talking about the Bengali version of this particular dish; Chaler Payesh.
 Being said that, we cook payesh with other ingredients along with milk as well such as Suji (Semolina), Seviyan or Semui (Vermicelli), and also vegetables and fruits.
 However, Chaler Payesh seems the mother of all the Payesh.

-Coming to the origin of Chaler Payesh, the name Payesh is derived from Sanskrit word Payasam which means Milk.
+Coming to the origin of Chaler Payesh, the name Payesh is derived from the Sanskrit word Payasam which means Milk.
 If we go by the definition provided by the Oxford dictionary "An Indian dessert consisting of rice or (in later use) vermicelli, boiled in milk or coconut milk, flavored with cardamom, and often containing groundnuts."

 In India, rice is our main staple and has its route way back even before European countries.
 Rice Kheer is mentioned by Ayurveda as well.
 The combination of Rice and Milk is nothing but good.
-This dish is part of "Bhog" at different temples for more than 1000 or more years.
-In fact, the use of spices (such as Bay leaf, cardamom), etc makes it different and unique if compared to Rice Pudding.
+This dish has been part of "Bhog" at different temples for more than 1000 or more years.
+In fact, the use of spices (such as Bay leaf, and cardamom), etc makes it different and unique if compared to Rice Pudding.
 The auspicious occasions in India such as Annaprashana, Kheet Chatai, or Akika are incomplete without Kheer or Payesh.

 My Poromanno Memories

 What else but Jonmodin (Birthday)?
-The humble event/ party was but Payesh was mandatory and it is till date.
+The humble event/ party was but Payesh was mandatory and it is to date.
 This, in fact, is quite common in Bengali households.
 Our birthdays are incomplete without Maa-made Payesh.
 My mother, needless to say, makes amazing Payesh.
 However, it was Mammam (my late aunt) who intrigued me with her Payesh-making skills.
 I still remember her seating on the floor and cooking Payesh over "Matir Unun" (Traditional earthen stove).
 It used to take her long to complete the gourmet offering.
 In our house, it was first served to Thakur (Deities).

 Her Payesh-making tricks were unique and probably the best to my knowledge.
 According to her, Chaler Payesh must not look pale white!
 It should have a pinkish-white color.
 She actually was right now I realize!
 The milk if cooked for hours must not look white and that makes it special.
 Mammam used to use Batasha (eggless Meringue!) and Michiri/ Misri (Sugar Candy) instead of Sugar for added taste.
 Last but not least she had a thing for not garnishing Payesh with uncooked raisins and nuts.
 Mammam used to say the more you slow cook the more is the chance of getting rich Payesh!
 You may wonder how it is possible to cook the Payesh for an hour (s) when the milk portion is constant!
 To know the trick you need to read the recipe 🙂 .